-- Soil moisture showed more obvious increases post treatment - Decreased soil moisture when dry but increased soil moisture when wet in MM following treatment. - Increased soil moisture in RCM by Y2 (despite Dixie fire) (See Fig 16 comparing soil moisture in the RCM meadow to the MM meadow used as a control.
-Shift of regression line upward in Yr1 and Yr2 indicates greater soil moisture post treatment) - Increased more in drier side of RCM than wetter side - Supported by repeated Electrical Resistivity Surveys showing decreased resistivity (likely increased soil moisture) after tree removal.
-(See Fig. 17, lower resistivity green colors in B) compared to higher resistivity reds and yellows indicate an increase in soil moisture post treatment).
+- Soil moisture showed more obvious increases post treatment: - Decreased soil moisture when dry but increased soil moisture when wet in MM following treatment. - o Increased soil moisture in RCM by Year 2 (despite the Dixie Fire) (see Figure 16 from the Project Report, reproduced below) comparing soil moisture in the RCM meadow to the MM meadow used as a control.
+Shift of regression line upward in Year 1 and Year 2 indicates greater soil moisture post treatment).